Alex-Gombos/licentaWeb/README.md

+# Related repositories

+To see how the dataset was build [head to this repository](https://github.com/Alex-Gombos/SaxParser)

+Too see how the model was train [head to this repository](https://github.com/Alex-Gombos/Fine-tuning)

 # How to run

 After unzipping the project, run the following commands in the terminal to install all neccesarry dependecies: